-All but two of Sky's broadband packages - Lite and Connect (more below) - offer truly unlimited usage with no download limits or traffic management.
+Among Sky's broadband deals there are three truly unlimited packages with no download limits or traffic management.

-Virgin's deals are also unlimited, though the very heaviest broadband users may face some restrictions.
+Virgin's deals are all unlimited as far as downloading goes, but unless they opt for one of the Gamer deals with their unlimited uploads, the very heaviest broadband users may face some restrictions.
 For more information check out our guide on fair use policies.

-Right at the other end of the scale, Sky win for those who want the most basic of broadband connections for browsing and email.
+At the other end of the scale, Sky win for those who want a basic broadband connection for browsing and email.

 Out of area broadband